MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data-1st.md

 2. [Field mapping](#field-mapping)
 3. [Data validation](#data-validation)

 After you prepare the source data, you can upload the .csv file and map fields.
-After you map fields, Viva Insights validates the data.
+After you map fields, Workplace Analytics validates the data.
 When the data successfully validates, the overall data-import task is complete.
 If the data validation is not successful, you can choose from a few options that are described in [Validation fails](#validation-fails).

 ### Video: Upload organizational data